Machine Learning-based Prediction of Shear Strength & Failure Modes of Interior RC Beam-Column Joints (Studied by Dr Vikas Mehta)

 (Studied by Sung Hyun Jang, PhD Candidate)

-Artificial Ground Motion Generation Method considering Korean Region Characteristics : A Study based on Gyeongju and Pohang Earthquake Records
+Artificial Ground Motion Generation Method considering Korean Region Characteristics : A Study based on Gyeongju and Pohang Earthquake Records (Studied by Jin Su Woo, ME)

 This study generated artificial earthquake waves using log-normal distribution-based response spectra derived from the 2016 Gyeongju and 2017 Pohang earthquakes.
 By considering epicenter distance combinations, the artificial waves reflected local seismic characteristics and met domestic design standards.
 The applied envelope function allowed the waves to realistically simulate amplitude variations and site-specific features.

-Rocking & Overturning Properties of Freestanding Contents on Seismically Isolated Building
+Rocking & Overturning Properties of Freestanding Contents on Seismically Isolated Building (Studied by Khine Thazin Phyu Kyaw, ME, currently a PhD student at the Univ. of Manchester)

 The dynamic behavior of freestanding nonstructural elements such as furniture and other appliances which are resting on the floors were analyzed and evaluated their rocking and overturning characteristics during earthquake excitation.
 In particular, there is a problem arising from the unclear boundary between rocking and overturning motion of the contents conducted by Ishiyama criterion which has been used in the previous studies.
-To solve that problem, a new modified criterion was developed using peak accelerations (PFAs) and peak velocities (PFVs) of the floors where freestanding contents are located.

 For structural analysis, not only fixed base structure (model 1) but also base isolated structure using lead rubber bearings (model 2) and hybrid structure with lead rubber bearings and viscous dampers at the base (model 3) were considered to compare the dynamic behavior of the contents since the structural period was lengthened by the provision of lead rubber bearings.